Lentigo maligna and lentigo maligna melanoma

 Lentigo maligna melanoma is diagnosed when the malignant melanoma cells have invaded into the dermis and deeper layers of skin.
 Lentigo maligna has a lower rate of transformation to invasive melanoma than the other forms of melanoma in situ (under 5% overall).
 However, the risk of invasive melanoma is greater in larger lesions, with up to 50% of those with diameter of greater than 4 cm being reported to have an invasive focus.

 Who gets lentigo maligna?

 The risk of lentigo maligna relates to sun damage.
-Thus lentigo maligna is more common in outdoor workers, in older people and in association with solar damage and non-melanoma skin cancer.
+Thus lentigo maligna is more common in outdoor workers, in older people and in association with solar damage and keratinocyte skin cancer (basal cell carcinoma, squamous cell carcinoma).
 Although often occurring in those with very fair skin (skin phototype 1 and 2), it may also occur in those who tan quite easily (phototype 3).
 It is rare in brown or black skin (phototype 4-6).

 Lentigo maligna is more common in males than females.
 The majority of patients with lentigo maligna are older than 40 years, and the peak age of diagnosis is be between 60 and 80 years.

 Lentigo maligna presents as a slowly growing or changing patch of discoloured skin.
 At first, it often resembles common freckles or brown marks (lentigines).
 It becomes more distinctive in time, often growing to several centimetres over several years or even decades.
 Like other flat forms of melanoma, it can be recognised by the ABCDE rule: Asymmetry, Border irregularity, Colour variation, large Diameter and Evolving.

 The characteristics of lentigo maligna include:

 - Large size: >6 mm and often several centimetres in diameter at diagnosis